 - Max Ruisi, cello

-This programme ties together pivotal elements of Beethoven’s creative processes and brings them – literarily – into the present; it consists of two Beethoven String Quartets – the mighty Op.59 no.1, and the last quartet Op.135 – as well as the world premiere of a new work crafted from Beethoven’s sketches of Op.135, composed by the internationally acclaimed composer Jonathan Dawe.
+This programme tied together pivotal elements of Beethoven’s creative processes and brings them – literarily – into the present; it consisted of two Beethoven String Quartets – the mighty Op.59 no.1, and the last quartet Op.135 – as well as the world premiere of a new work crafted from Beethoven’s sketches of Op.135, composed by the internationally acclaimed composer Jonathan Dawe.